 The coastal beaches and dunes of Clatsop County are fragile landscape units.
-They are fragile because they are composed of easily moveable sand, which if not managed properly, may threaten human life and property.
+They are fragile because they are composed of easily moveable sand which, if not managed properly, may threaten human life and property.

 Beaches are the key resource in the formation of sand dunes by wind action and the development of sand spits by littoral drift.
 Vegetation, wetness of sand, and sand supply are also critical in the formation of dunes, which are also the same forces which erode them.
+While accretion continues to occur in the Clatsop Plains Planning Area, this process could be reversed during the 20-year planning horizon by storms or sea level rise.